 - The case is not contentious at all, but requires advice or drafting of a letter or document.

 Under the rules, barristers are not usually allowed to ‘litigate’ unless they have applied for and been granted an extension to their practising certificate that allows them to litigate.
 This means that, in most cases, barristers are only entitled to advise you and represent you in court and are not allowed, for example, to file documents at court or to exchange letters with the other side in the case.
-Because of these limitations you may be advised that your case is not suitable for Public Access.
-For further information please see the Public Access Scheme Guidance for Lay Clients especially at paragraphs 4 to 8 under the heading “Is my case suitable for public access?”.
+Because of these limitations you may be advised that your case is not suitable for public access.
+For further information please see the Public Access Scheme Guidance for Lay Clients. especially paragraphs 4 to 8 (under the heading “Is my case suitable for public access?”).

 If you are dissatisfied with the service you have received, Chambers has a Complaints Procedure and information about it will be provided to you with your Client Care Letter.

-If you instruct a Garden Court North barrister on a public access basis, then we will follow the procedure set out below, in strict compliance with the Bar Standards Board Handbook.
+If you instruct one of Chambers’ barristers on a public access basis, then we will follow the procedure set out below, in strict compliance with the Bar Standards Board Handbook.

 You may be asked for further details about your case or further documents.
 If your case is complex or if there is delay in obtaining the further information from you, then allocation may take longer than two days.
 Please do not contact Chambers while you are awaiting a response unless you are asked to provide further details.
 Repeated enquiries about your case may delay allocation.

 If you choose to instruct a barrister that is available, you will be sent a Client Care Letter that sets out the problem you have described, what you have asked for, the steps the barrister will agree to take, precisely what work will be done, the time it will take and any notable deadlines, and what he or she will charge you for that work.